 About me

-I’m a compiler engineer at Efficient Computer.
-Prior to this, I graduated from Carnegie Mellon University with a Master’s degree.
+I’m a compiler engineer at Efficient Computer where I am building compilers (duh!) for novel, low-power, dataflow architectures.
+Prior to this, I obtained my Master’s degree from Carnegie Mellon University, and spent some time there as a Research Associate at the PASTA lab.
 Before CMU, I worked at Microsoft Research India as a Research Fellow in the Programming Languages and Software Engineering group.
 I obtained my bachelor’s degree in Computer Science and Engineering from National Institute of Technology Karnataka in India.

 When I’m not working, I play a lot of chess.
 (Fun fact: I got to meet and play with Magnus Carlsen a couple of years ago!)
 I also like to read fiction, play the guitar and draw.